lsst-uk/lasair-lsst/pipeline/filter/README.md

 finds coincidences with watchlists, runs query/filters on them, then pushes the local MySQL to the global relational database, via CSV files.

-* filter_log.py
+* runner.py
 Runs the filter.py regularly, in a screen for continuous ingestion

-* filter.py
+* start_batch.py
-The master script that does the following things in order
+Sets up the local database and Kafka consumer ready for a new batch

-  * refresh.py
+* run_batch.py
-First clean out the local database.
+Runs all the things below

   * consume_alerts.py
 Runs the Kafka consumer, can be multi-process.
-For each alert, it pushes the objects and sherlock_crossmaxtches to the local database
+For each alert, it calls features.py for lightcurve features, then pushes the objects and sherlock_crossmatches to the local database

-  * insert_query.py
+    * features.py
 Computes object features and builds the INSERT query

-  * mag.py
-Used by insert_query for apparent magnitudes.

-  * check_alerts_watchlists.py
+  * watchlists.py
 Check a batch of alerts against the cached watchlist files, and ingests the resulting watchlist_hits int the local database

-  * run_active_queries.py and query_utilities.py
+  * filters.py
-Together these two fetch and runs the users active queries and produces Kafka for them
+Fetch and run the users active queries and produces Kafka for them

+* end_batch.py
+Writes statistics, sends local database to main

   * output_csv.sql
 Builds CSV files from the local database, to be scp'ed to the master (lasair-db) and ingested there.

-* make_watchlist_files.py
-This needs to run in a crontab so that any changes to the watchlists by users will rebuild the cached files

-* date_nid.py
-Utility method to deal with "night ID", which is number of days since 1/1/2017.

-* settings.py
-This one is not in Github, as it has passwords.
-Local and Master database connections, also the Kafka setup, the watchlist setup, etc.

-* setup_mysql.sh
-This one is about how to set up the MySQL for the first time, it has the CREATE TABLE commands that are actually ove in ../utility/schema